Stock Buy Sell Concept

 3. Closed positions & average holding period

-I don't see anything particularly noteworthy about the win rate or returns of the closed positions, but the team has closed 9/24 positions purchased more than one year ago.
+I don't see anything particularly noteworthy about the win rate or returns of the closed positions other than the fact that the team has closed 19/36 positions (52.78%) purchased more than one year ago.

 How does Alpha Picks work?